-In the last few years, the Chinese government announced a series of plans and subsidies intended to support the development of the Chinese solar power industry, including open bidding for solar power plant licenses, the Solar Rooftop Plan and the Golden Sun Demonstration Projects.
-These measures were aimed at developing large-scale solar power plants in rural and remote areas and urban rooftop solar power systems.
-For instance, in March 2009, the Chinese government announced new rules to offer financial subsidies to assist the construction of PV module applications integrated into buildings in urban and remote areas and establishes and promotes technical standards and key universal technologies relating to the application of PV module products integrated into buildings.
-To be eligible to receive the subsidies, the installed capacity of a PV module project must be more than 50 kilowatts and the conversion efficiency of monocrystalline products must be higher than 16%.
-Priority is to be given to PV modules integrated into buildings, projects connected to the power grid and projects for public buildings.
-In July 2009, the Chinese government announced a new program of incentives for the development of 500 MW of large-scale PV projects throughout the country over two to three years.
-Under this program, on-grid PV projects of at least 300 kilowatts will be eligible for subsidies of 50%.
-Projects in remote areas with no access to the electricity grid will be eligible for subsidies of 70%.
-In 2010, the PRC government enacted a revised Renewable Energy Law giving clearer guidance to address issues in the existing legislation and affirming the role of the government in organization and planning, as well as switching the purchasing system for renewable energy from a mandatory system to a guaranteed purchase scheme.
-These guaranteed purchase principles make electricity distributors more willing to purchase renewable energy by more clearly defining the relationship between electricity distributors and power generation businesses in terms of rights and responsibilities.
-The law also gives guarantees regarding the launch of future on-grid pricing systems or feed-in tariffs for renewable energy.
+In the last several years, the Chinese government announced a series of plans and subsidies intended to support the development of the Chinese solar power industry, including open bidding for solar power project licenses, the Solar Rooftop Plan and the Golden Sun Demonstration Projects.
+These measures were aimed at developing large-scale solar power projects in rural and remote areas and urban rooftop solar power systems.
 In 2010, newly installed capacity for solar power systems in China reached 400 MW, according to the European Photovoltaic Industry Association.
-China's 12th Five Year Plan, which was released in early 2011, cited renewable energy sources as focal points for China's development.
-For renewable energy, the plan has set a goal of 11.4% of primary energy coming from non-fossil fuels in 2015, an increase from a 2020 goal of 8.3% announced in 2010 and aims to reduce cost of domestic solar power and develop the PV industry.
-In July 2012, the PRC National Energy Admonition issued China's 12th Five Year Plan for the Development of Solar Electric Energy Generation to continue taking measures to develop the PV industry.
-On March 25, 2013, China's Ministry of Finance, Ministry of Industry and Information Technology, or the MIIT, General Administration of Customs and State Administration of Taxation jointly issued Notice on the Adjustment on Relevant Catalogue of Tax Policy for the Import of Material Technical Equipments, or the Notice.
-According to the Notice, since April 1, 2013, qualified domestic enterprises may import necessary key parts and materials as set forth in the Notice to manufacture certain equipment, including solar cell equipment, which is supported by the PRC government, and will be exempted from custom duty and import VAT.
+China's 12th Five Year Plan, which was released in early 2011, cited renewable energy sources as a focal point for China's development.
+For renewable energy, the plan set a goal of sourcing 11.4% of primary energy from non-fossil fuels in 2015, an increase from a 2020 goal of 8.3% announced in 2010 and aims to reduce costs of domestic solar power and develop the PV industry.
+In July 2012, the PRC National Energy Administration issued China's 12th Five Year Plan for the Development of Solar Electric Energy Generation to continue taking measures to develop the PV industry.
+On February 18, 2014, China's Ministry of Finance, the NDRC, the Ministry of Industry and Information Technology, or the MIIT, and other departments jointly issued the Notice on Adjusting the Import Tax Policies for Key Technological Equipment, or the Notice.
+According to the Notice, as of March 1, 2014, qualified domestic enterprises may import necessary key parts and materials as set forth in the Notice to manufacture certain equipment, including solar cell equipment, which is supported by the PRC government, and will be exempted from custom duty and import VAT.
 We expect the solar industry to continue to be a focus of government support in China.